browserengineering/book/book/layout.md

 The vertical position of a block layout object depends on whether it is its parent's first child or not.
-First children start at the top of the parent, later children start where the previous layout object
+First children start at the top of the parent, but later children have to start where their previous sibling ended:
-ended:

 ``` {.python}
 if self.previous: